Leaving Care Info

 Springboard is an intensive support service for young people transitioning from residential out-of-home care who are not engaged in education, training or employment.

-Support for Aboriginal young people
+Support for young Aboriginal people

 The ‘Transitioning from Out-of-home care: Support for Aboriginal young people’ initiative aims to provide a model of culturally appropriate support for Aboriginal young people transitioning to independence/interdependence from out-of-home care, including kinship care from 16 to 21 years of age.